ylyma/tp/docs/UserGuide.md

 **Errors:**

-- Empty list: `"Error: Empty list.
-No applicants to sort."`
+- Empty list: `"No applicants to sort."`

 ---